CogWheelPS3/CogWheel---PC-Version/README.md

 LICENSE

-Cogwheel is licensed under MIT License in GoldenField's name.
+Cogwheel is licensed under MIT License in CogWheel's name.